Venezuelan presidential crisis: Internal parliamentary election disrupted

 The 2020 Venezuelan National Assembly Delegated Committee election of 5 January, to elect the Board of Directors of the National Assembly was disrupted.
 The events resulted in two competing claims for the Presidency of the National Assembly: one by Luis Parra and one by Juan Guaidó.
 Parra was formerly a member of Justice First, but was expelled from the party on 20 December 2019 based on the Operación Alacrán corruption allegations, which he denied.
 From inside the legislature, Parra declared himself president of the National Assembly, a move that was welcomed by the Maduro administration.
 The opposition disputed this outcome, saying that quorum had not been achieved and that no votes were counted.
 Police forces had blocked access to parliament to some opposition members, including Guaidó and journalists.
 Later in the day, a separate session was carried out at the headquarters of El Nacional newspaper, where 100 of the 167 deputies voted to re-elect Guaidó as president of the parliament.

 Guaidó was sworn in a session on 7 January after forcing his way in through police barricades.
 On the same day, Parra reiterated his claim to the parliament's presidency.

-Russia is the only foreign government to have officially recognized Luis Parra's investiture, while the European Union, the United States, Canada, and most Latin American countries recognized Guaido's re-election.
+Russia is the only foreign government to have officially recognized Luis Parra's investiture, while the European Union, the United States, Canada, and most Latin American countries recognized Guaidó's re-election.